Varkalas/Tower-of-Hero-Assistant/README.md

 * Cumulative statistics OCR

 # To-Do List
-* Improve the GUI
-    - Make it look less stupid
 * Ability to add Records columns
     - Browse files, prompt enter name edit box, and match % (default is 80% for 1080x1920)
     - Use color coding to indicate best stats